-Because you only borrow the amount that you need, you can minimise interest costs.
+Because you only borrow the amount you need, you can minimise interest costs.
 If you need to “top-up” your borrowing, then provided you’re within your limit, you can.
-The size of each repayment is also flexible, but will be subject to a minimum.
+The size of each repayment is also flexible but will be subject to a minimum.

-One of the downsides of a line of credit is that since it’s never closed, you could end up borrowing more frequently or over longer terms that you otherwise might have.
+One of the downsides of a line of credit is that since it’s never closed, you could end up borrowing more frequently or over longer terms than you otherwise might have.

-Tappily charges daily interest when you borrow.
-At the time of writing, Tappily charges 0.34% per day – that’s £0.34 for every £100 borrowed.
-There are no other fees or charges.
+Tappily charged daily interest when you borrowed at a rate of 0.34% per day.
+That was £0.34 for every £100 borrowed.
+There were no other fees or charges.

-Tappily is a direct lender, authorised and regulated by the Financial Conduct Authority.
-When you apply for a credit facility with Tappily, you’ll be directed to your internet banking login page to authorise your bank to share your transaction data with Tappily.
-Tappily will then use “read-only” copies of your transactions for the following reasons:
+When you applied for a credit facility with Tappily, you’d be directed to your Internet banking login page to authorise your bank to share your transaction data with Tappily using Open Banking.
+Tappily would then use “read-only” copies of your transactions for the following reasons:

 Pros and cons of a Tappily credit facility